 - 1. Be under the age of 25 years old. - 2.
 Have been a resident of SWR the last two years. - 3.
 Show proof of residency.
-(COPY OF PHOTO ID required and a current utility bill) - 4.
-Have served 40 volunteer hours in direct service to the town from June 2021-May 2022. - 5.
-Submit application, recommendation letters, properly documented Scholarship Volunteer Hours Log, which documents hours volunteered at Town Hall, and/or Volunteer Attendance Log which documents hours volunteered at Town Events, completed W-9 Form (see attached), and a 250-300 word essay.
-(See Pg.
-5) All required information must be completed and submitted to Town Hall by Friday, May 27, 2022. - 6.
-Submit a wallet-sized photo.
+(Copy of Photo ID required and a current utility bill) - 4.
+Have served 40 volunteer hours in direct service to the town from June 2023-May 2024. - 5.
+Submit application, a wallet-sized photo, properly documented Scholarship Volunteer Hours Log, which documents hours volunteered at Town Hall, and/or Volunteer Attendance Log which documents hours volunteered at Town Events, completed W-9 Form (see attached), and a 250-300 word essay(See Pg.
+5).
+All required information must be completed and submitted to Town Hall by Friday, May 31, 2024.